-

 Important clarifications for hybrid mismatches

-As the BMF correctly states, the rule in Section 4k of the Income Tax Act is particularly important to German companies with US shareholders (“US inbound structures”).
-The background to this is that US tax law provides an option (known as “check-the-box election”) which allows companies either to be treated for income tax purposes as non-existent or as partnerships (disregarded or flow-through entities).
+As the BMF correctly notes, Section 4k EStG is particularly relevant for German companies with US shareholders (hereafter referred to as “US inbound structures”).
+The reason is that US tax law provides a so-called “check-the-box election”, which allows companies either to be treated for income tax purposes as non-existent or as partnerships (disregarded or flow-through entities).
+As the US tax treatment is not recognized for German tax purposes, checking-the-box often results in differing treatment of the relevant company under US and German tax law.

 1. Hybrid financial instruments

-2. Actual taxation abroad
+2. Escape: Actual taxation abroad

 Source: Grant Thornton Germany